Misdiagnosed Heart Attack

 heart attack (also called an acute myocardial infarction or MI) occurs when a blockage in the heart’s arteries reduces or completely cut off the blood supply to a portion of the heart, resulting in heart muscle damage.
 Doctors and emergency room staff should always be alert to the possibility that heart attack could be the cause of a patient’s visit to the emergency room.
 Although a common medical emergency, it is often overlooked or misdiagnosed.
 When a heart attack is quickly detected and treated, most patients can recover and go on to live a normal life.
 However, left untreated, it can easily lead to permanent disability or death.
 Due to medical malpractice in the emergency room, some heart attack patients are sent home undiagnosed, untreated, and at very high risk of losing their lives.

-What is Heart Attack Misdiagnosis?
+What is a Misdiagnosed Heart Attack?

 Heart Attack Symptoms (Myocardial Infarction)